evanwill/hist-454-2022/pages/setup.md

 ## Metadata Requirements

 Set up your metadata carefully following the [template]({{ '/metadata.html' | relative_url }}).
-Be especially careful with column names in the first row!
+Be especially careful with column names in the first row--they need to exactly match the template, with no spaces and no extra white space at the end of the value.
-They need to exactly match the template, with no spaces and no extra white space at the end of the value.
+Records without an "objectid" will be skipped.

-Records without a unique "objectid" will be skipped.
+Note: no information is sent to the server, the metadata and configuration change is only on your computer.

 ## How to Publish Your Google Sheet